openucx/ucx/docs/source/index.rst

 UCX implements best practices for transfer of messages of all sizes, based on accumulated experience gained from applications running on the world's largest datacenters and supercomputers.
-The full list of features and capabilities and can be found :ref:`here<ucx_features>`.
+The full list of features and capabilities can be found :ref:`here<ucx_features>`.

 UCX is a member of `UCF consortium <https://www.ucfconsortium.org>`_.